mathie/mathie.github.io/_drafts/dockerising-a-rails-app.markdown

   Personally, I'm most pleased about that, because I hadn't properly understood it until now!

+I do have one question that you might know the answer to, if you've suffered your way through this entire rambling article: in a Docker configuration file, what's the difference between `COPY` and `ADD`?
+The only difference I can see is that `ADD` will accept source URLs in addition to files in the image's build context.
+I suspect there's a subtle difference in caching behaviour, but I could be way off base!

 [part-1]: /articles/vagrant-docker-and-vmware-fusion/ "Vagrant, Docker & VMWare Fusion: Oh my!"